Request for Reclassification

 On average, supervisors and managers spend approximately two hours completing the form, from start to finish.
 Supervisors should also budget for the time it will take for both the employee and next level administrator to review the request.

-Compensation and Organizational Effectiveness typically makes final determinations within six to eight weeks of request receipt.
+Compensation and Organizational Effectiveness typically makes final determinations within two to four weeks of receiving a completed request for reclassification.